Colocation Compliance: Get support to Protect your Business

 - Type 2 – Auditors test the accuracy of the controls and the implementation and effectiveness of controls over a specified period of time.

 ISO / IEC 27001:2005 and 27001:2013 Information Security Management System Standard

-ISO is the world's largest developer and publisher of international standards.
-ISO certification means that providers can offer products and services which meet and exceed the specifications of their customers by implementing the quality, safety, security, environmental and energy management standards with the widest possible acceptance in data center sector.
+ISO is the world’s largest developer and publisher of international standards.
+ISO certification means that providers can offer products and services which meet and exceed the specifications of their customers by implementing the quality, safety, security, environmental and energy management standards with the widest possible acceptance in the data center sector.

 This is the most widely-accepted certification available for supporting information, physical security, and business continuity.
 ISO 27001 for data centers ensures that: